tonydnewell/grpc-richerrorprototype/Grpc.RichErrorModel/Grpc.RichErrorModel/README.md

 The client side borrows from ideas used in [googleapi/gax-dotnet](https://github.com/googleapis/gax-dotnet), specifically [RpcExceptionExtensions.cs](https://github.com/googleapis/gax-dotnet/blob/main/Google.Api.Gax.Grpc/RpcExceptionExtensions.cs)

 The server side uses extension methods to facilitate using C#'s Object and Collection initializer syntax.
-The avoids the needs to a *builder* API to be developed.
+The avoids the need for a *builder* API to be developed.

 ## Server Side